WHAT WE DO

 INTRODUCTION TO APRRN

-There are 4.4 million refugees and asylum seekers in the Asia Pacific, who lack fundamental human rights or inclusion in civil society as many states in the region do not have any refugee protection frameworks or systems for advancing policy.
+There are currently over 7.3 million refugees and asylum seekers in the Asia Pacific, who lack fundamental human rights as most states in the region do not have protection frameworks or systems in place.
 The region maintains the lowest number of signatory states to the 1951 Refugee Convention and the majority of national protection systems are ad hoc and precarious.
-Asia Pacific thus displays some of the most severe violations of human rights for refugees and displaced persons.
+Therefore, human rights violations and abuses take place daily and include lack of due process, forced returns, torture, detention, and denial of the rights to health, housing, and education.

-Advocacy conducted in silo is ineffective.
-APRRN facilitates cross-cultural collaboration and regional action of otherwise isolated human rights groups, galvanising and directing momentum to ensure the region is effectively, safely, and collaboratively demanding action and thereby advancing the socioeconomic inclusion and equitable human rights of refugees and asylum seekers.
+APRRN facilitates cross-cultural collaboration and regional action, galvanising and directing momentum to ensure the region is effectively, safely, and collaboratively demanding action thereby advancing the socioeconomic inclusion and equitable human rights of refugees and other people on the move in situations of vulnerability.

 Focus